losizm/grapple/README.md

 case class User(id: Int, name: String)

-// Define how to convert User to JSON implicit val userToJson: ToJson[User] = {
+// Define how to convert User to JsonObject implicit val userToJson: ToJson[User] = {
   case User(id, name) => Json.obj("id" -> id, "name" -> name)
 }

-// Define how to create User from JSON implicit val userFromJson: FromJson[User] = {
+// Define how to convert JsonObject to User implicit val userFromJson: FromJson[User] = {
   case json: JsonObject => User(json.getInt("id"), json.getString("name"))
-  case json => throw new IllegalArgumentException("Not a JSON object") }
+  case json => throw new IllegalArgumentException("JsonObject required") }

-// Parse text to JSON
+// Parse String to JsonValue
 val json = Json.parse("""{ "id": 0, "name": "root" }""")

-// Create User from JSON
+// Convert JsonValue to User
 val user = json.as[User]

-// Convert User back to JSON
-val jsonToo = Json.toJson(user)
+// Convert User back to JsonValue val jsonToo = Json.toJson(user)
 ```

 A special implementation of `ToJson` is available for converting a collection of
-objects to a JSON array.
+objects to a `JsonArray`.
 So, for example, if you define `ToJson[User]`, you
 automagically get `ToJson[Seq[User]]`.

 The same applies to `FromJson[User]`.
 You get `FromJson[Seq[User]]` for free.